 Advantages of Conventional Sources of Energy

 The conventional sources of energy are used a lot because of the advantages it provides.
-Here are some benefits of conventional energy sources.
+Being the most depended on type of energy, here are some benefits of conventional energy sources.

 1. Highly efficient